genomicsclass/leanpub/manuscript/distance.md

-# Distance, clustering and dimension reduction
+# Distance and dimension reduction

 ## Introduction